Fixed-target charmonium production and pion parton distributions: Discussion

 \section{Discussion}

+Our analysis shows that the $x_F$-dependent proton and pion-induced $J/\psi$ and $\psi(2S)$ production data can be simultaneously described within the NRQCD framework.
+The results exhibit a strong dependence on the pion PDFs and particularly on the gluon distribution.
+The conclusions drawn here fully corroborate the results obtained previously~\cite{Chang:2020rdy} using the more phenomenological color evaporation model.
+The similarity between the results of the two studies indicate that our main findings are quite independent of the charmonium production models.

+We note that our analysis is performed in leading order only and in the region of small $p_T$, in which a proof of factorization is still lacking.
+Our work is based on the assumption adopted in Refs.~\cite{Beneke:1996tk} and ~\cite{Maltoni:2006yp} that NRQCD can lead to a satisfactory description of proton-induced charmonium production at fixed-target energies.
+In order to evaluate the theoretical uncertainties associated with these limitations, we also investigated the sensitivity of the results to the NRQCD input parameters.
+Varying the scale and the charm mass parameters within the commonly accepted ranges leads to the error bands shown in Figs.~\ref{fig_jpsi_PDF1} and~\ref{fig_sdep_SMRS}.
+The calculations with each of the four pion PDFs are all modified consistently, preserving the dependence already observed for the best fits.

 The values of the color-octet LDMEs, resulting from the fits to the data may contain model uncertainties, although they provide a good description of the data.
 The formalism used is limited to LO and is able to determine individually the CO $\langle \mathcal{O}_{8}^{H}[^{3}S_{1}] \rangle$ LDMEs for $J/\psi$ and $\psi(2S)$ only.
 The $\Delta_8^{J/\psi}$ and $\Delta_8^{\psi(2S)}$ terms combine each three additional color octet LDMEs.
 Furthermore, most of the data included in the analysis have transverse momenta $p_T$ smaller than 3~GeV/$c$.
-This is in sharp contrast with most of the available LDMEs that result from fits at much larger energies and for transverse momenta $p_T$ usually larger than 5~GeV/$c$.
-Therefore, the comparison with these LDMEs remains qualitative.
+This is in sharp contrast with most of the available LDMEs that result from fits at much larger energies and for transverse momenta $p_T$ larger than 5~GeV/$c$~\cite{Lansberg:2006dh} and often even larger than 10~GeV/$c$~\cite{Bodwin:2014gia}.
+Assuming the approximate universality of the LDMEs, a comparison with the published values remains qualitative and can be solely used as an indirect criterion for the significance of our results~\cite{Rothstein:1996vh}.